Save a Cow

 Why the Cow?

-Why hold the cow in such reverence?
+Why is the cow held in such reverence in the vedic culture?

 It's because the cow embodies the concept of motherhood, intricately woven into the very fabric of life itself.
 According to belief, before being born as a human, one's soul traverses through the yoni of a cow, and after departing the human form, it returns to the cow once more.
 Whenever a death occurs, you'll often find a cow or a bull lingering nearby, symbolizing this eternal cycle.
 Offerings are made to the cow as a mark of respect to ancestors and to seek their blessings.

-The significance becomes even more profound when we delve into the cow's association with the Gayatri, representing maternal energy.
+The significance becomes even more profound when we delve into the cow's association with the Mata Gayatri ji, representing maternal energy.
 Have you ever noticed the distinctive hump on a desi cow?
 It houses a specific Nadi called the Surya Ketu Nadi, which absorbs frequencies from the sun, moon, and all the luminaries of creation.
 Serving, nurturing, and protecting cows allows individuals to absorb these positive energies, which can then be used to counterbalance imbalances in the body and environment or to elevate the soul.
 Conversely, harming cows leads to disharmony and suffering, a truth acknowledged across cultures and even recognized by modern medicine.

 Throughout history, leaders and legends alike have recognized the importance of safeguarding cows.
 King Prithu, for whom the earth is named 'Prithvi', famously milked a divine cow to alleviate famine and save humanity.
 Lord Krishna himself was known as a Gopal, a protector of cows.
 Arjun, in the Mahabharata, deemed it worthy to risk another 14 years of exile in order to protect the cattle during the Viratnagar war.
 King Nahush went as far as to ensure justice for a cow whose calf was killed under his son's chariot wheels.
 Various rulers, from Mughal emperors to Sikh kings, imposed bans on cow slaughter, recognizing its intrinsic value.